I need to record safety incidents across our 12 sites — date, site, severity, reporter, and follow-up owner.

 Pricing

-Pricing is coming soon.
-Follow us on LinkedIn to get notified at launch.
+The Free plan is available today.
+Paid plans are coming soon — follow Hyperjump on LinkedIn to get notified at launch.

 Free